openspatial/openspatial-iOS-SDK/README.md

 iOS-SDK
 =======

-Stay tuned for more information on Open Spatial SDK for iOS
+Stay tuned for more information on availability of Open Spatial SDK on iOS